issyzac/enzi/README.md

 > Maintained and run by `@issyzac`

-The Old https://enzicoffee.com is now https://enzi.coffee
+https://enzicoffee.com is now available at https://enzi.coffee